Dog Teeth Extractions: Your Questions Answered!

 Our vets have put together the 5 questions we’re most frequently asked about this canine dental procedure, so you can make informed decisions for your pup.

-(Simply want your free dog dental evaluation?
-If you live near Castle Rock, Colorado, call us at 303-688-3757 or click here to book it.)
+(Simply want your free dog dental evaluation to see if extractions are needed?
+If you live near Castle Rock, Colo., call us at 303-688-3757 or click here to book it.)

 When our veterinarians clean your dog’s teeth, we check for damaged teeth and “pockets” — much like a dentist does with people.